 Your lateness policy needs to include:

-- Why timeliness is crucial to your organisation / why you can allow a certain amount of flexibility.
+- Why timeliness is crucial to your organization / why you can allow a certain amount of flexibility.

 - What time people are required to start work if there is no flexibility.